mideind/GreynirEngine/doc/reference.rst

         2. **category**: The word category (``no`` for noun, ``so`` for verb, etc.)

-        3. **variants**: A set of the grammatical variants for the word, if the token is a word, otherwise an empty set.
+        3. **variants**: A set of the :ref:`grammatical variants <variants>` for the word, if the token is a word, otherwise an empty set.
 The variants include the case (``nf``, ``þf``, ``þgf``, ``ef``), gender (``kvk``, ``kk``, ``hk``), person, verb form, adjective degree, etc.